|Christopher Nolan Director||previously directed The Prestige|

 The end of the film is a homage to Shane, with a small blonde boy calling out Batman's name as he rides away, injured, into the sunrise, just as Shane did into the sunset.3 More Movie References

 39 More Quotes

 Come on, I want you to do it, I want you to do it.
 Come on, hit me. *Hit me!*

 |Eric Roberts||Salvatore Maroni|

 |Monique Gabriela Curnen||Anna Ramirez|

 |See Full Credits|

-The Dark Knight is the second film in director Christopher Nolan's update of the Batman franchise and is based on the DC Comics character created by Bob Kane.
-It is a sequel to 2005's Batman Begins and precedes The Dark Knight Rises that is in production for 2012.
+The Dark Knight is the second film in director Christopher Nolan's update of the Batman franchise known as The Dark Knight Trilogy and is based on the DC Comics character created by Bob Kane.
+It is a sequel to 2005's Batman Begins and precedes 2012's The Dark Knight Rises.
 The film follows Bruce Wayne/Batman (Christian Bale), District Attorney Harvey Dent (Aaron Eckhart), his assistant Rachel Dawes (Maggie Gyllenhaal) and Police Commissioner James Gordon (Gary Oldman) as they struggle to fight the evil and terror brought by The Joker (Heath Ledger).